SalesforceSFDC/Lightning-Components/README.md

 * Easy updates to security features and policies

 * Value providers are a way to group, encapsulate, and access related data.
+* `c` is the value provider for the component’s client-side controller, and `handleClick` is a function defined in that controller.
+So, `{!c.handleClick}` is a reference to an action handler in the component’s controller.